 Turnover: The scheme is open to businesses with a turnover of up to £45m (on a group basis, where part of a group).

 UK-based: Borrowers must be trading in the UK.
 For most businesses that means generating more than 50% of income in the UK from trading activity.

 No COVID-19 impact test: Unlike the previous iteration of the scheme, most borrowers are not required to confirm they have been affected by COVID-19.

 Viability test: The lender will consider that the borrower has a viable business proposition but may disregard (at its discretion) any concerns over its short-to-medium term business performance due to the uncertainty and impact of COVID-19.

 Business in difficulty: Those borrowing finance via RLS must not be a business in difficulty, including not being in relevant insolvency proceedings.

 Subsidy limits: Borrowers need to provide written confirmation that receiving RLS funding will not mean that the business exceeds the maximum amount of subsidy they are allowed to receive.

 Businesses can apply for funding through the Recovery Loan Scheme via accredited lenders.
+They include: